bazakoskon/labels-on-Amazon-movie-reviews-dataset/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for Once you have downloaded the original Dataset, run the following code (this .py file is included in the repository [script](https://raw.githubusercontent.com/bazakoskon/labels-on-Amazon-movie-reviews-dataset/master/enrich.py))

 ```markdown
 import gzip